tunderdomb/rebase/README.md

 The keys will be converted to a RegExp pattern, and matched against the source files the task runs on.
 The values of the `scope`'s properties will be replace value of `"".replace(pattern, replacement)`.

+## Options

+### filter

+Type: `Boolean`

+Default: `false`

+Filter unreferenced files.

+### base

+Type: `String`

+Default: `""`

+Prepend this path part to the matched resources.
+Useful if resource root is not the project root.

+E.g.:

+Matched: "/images/image.jpg" for an image `src`

+Path in project: src/images/image.jpg

+Base: "src/"

+Rebase to: dist/static/img/

+File will be written to dist/static/img/image.jpg

 ## Install

     npm install rebase --save-dev